Believe it or not, Email Marketing should still be a priority for your business. Why is that? Because it still works.

 Winner: MailChimp – Simply-laid plans and a freemium plan wins MailChimp in this category.
 The free plan of MailChimp is favored by many entrepreneurs and startups, and their plans cost less, speaking in General.

 MailChimp is supported on the following operating systems:

 - Mac OS

 Customer support is not one of MailChimp’s strongest points.
 In fact, it’s the one area that they really need to work on.

 MailChimp offers only e-mail support – which is also not that good.

 The not-as-good customer support should not, however, be the main reason you make your decision on.
-The self-help topics MailChimp offers are indeed useful and most customers have reported they rarely faced an issue that couldn’t be solved by those topics.
-Also, the software is intuitive enough to go along without needing to have someone on the phone telling you what to do.
+The self-help topics MailChimp offers are indeed useful, and most customers have reported they rarely faced an issue that couldn’t be solved by those topics.
+Also, the software is intuitive enough to go along without having someone on the phone telling you what to do.

 The Customer support of SendinBlue is not the best in the business ( a title that is held by Constant Contact), but it is still better than what MailChimp offers.

 They offer a phone no to call, and while it’s not officially a customer support line, they are reachable via the phone.

 A Ticket system for submitting issues and questions and a resources page are available.
 A Facebook page and blog cover email marketing topics and alert users to new updates.